griptape-ai/griptape/README.md

 6. **Changelog:** If your pull request introduces a notable change, please update the [changelog](https://github.com/griptape-ai/griptape/blob/dev/CHANGELOG.md).

-### New Griptape Tools
+### Griptape Extensions

-Griptape's extensibility allows anyone to develop and distribute tools independently.
-With rare exceptions for Tools providing broadly applicable functionality, new Griptape Tools should be managed as their own projects and not submitted to the core framework.
-Pull requests for new tools (unless addressing an [existing issue](https://github.com/griptape-ai/griptape/issues)) will be closed.
+Griptape's extensibility allows anyone to develop and distribute functionality independently.
+All new integrations, including Tools, Drivers, Tasks, etc., should initially be developed as extensions and then can be upstreamed into Griptape core if discussed and approved.

-The [Griptape Tool Template](https://github.com/griptape-ai/tool-template) provides the recommended structure, step-by-step instructions, basic automation, and usage examples for new Tools.
-In the Template, select **Use this template** then **Create a new repository** to begin a new Tool project.
+The [Griptape Extension Template](https://github.com/griptape-ai/griptape-extension-template) provides the recommended structure, step-by-step instructions, basic automation, and usage examples for new integrations.

 ### Dev and Test Dependencies